sodadata/docs/soda/new-documentation.md

 #### August 10, 2023
 * Published new documentation for the [GitHub Action for Soda]({% link soda/integrate-github.md %}).
+* Updated [Test data during development]({% link soda/quick-start-dev.md %}) to replace the GitHub Action recipe with the new <a href="https://github.com/marketplace/actions/soda-library-action" target="_blank">GitHub Action for Soda</a>.

 #### July 26, 2023
 * Added [release notes]({% link release-notes/soda-library.md %}) documentation for Soda Library 1.0.5.